damolinx/vscode-sorbetto/README.md

 The **Setup Workspace** command automates all steps from [Adopting Sorbet](https://sorbet.org/docs/adopting) into a convenient place.
 When setting up `bundler`, it will force local installation of gems via `bundle config set --local path 'vendor/bundle'`.
 Don't use this command if you prefer globally installed gems, and follow the linked documentation to set up your workspace.

 # Extension Logs
 Sorbetto uses a single output channel to log its exceptions and Sorbet's.
 The log level can be controlled via the standard **Developer: Set Log Level** command, selecting **Sorbetto** from the dropdown.
-See [VS Code documentation](https://code.visualstudio.com/updates/v1_73#_setting-log-level-per-output-channel) for details.
+See [documentation](https://code.visualstudio.com/updates/v1_73#_setting-log-level-per-output-channel) for details.